dcarral/99bottles-solutions/README.md

 You can get a glimpse of some of that work by taking a look at [recent pull requests](https://github.com/dcarral/99bottles-polyglot/pulls).

 Since there's still a lot of room for improvement to achieve an even smoother setup process, any contributions will be more than welcome.

+## Do you have any ideas / suggestions?
+Don't know where to start?

-Feel free to ask any question you might have by opening an issue, in any of the related repositories ;)
+Please feel free to open an issue (in any of the related repositories), we will be happy to hear from you ;)

 Happy hacking!